Bump (application)

-Bump was an iOS and Android mobile app that enabled smartphone users to transfer contact information, photos and files between devices.
+Bump was an Android and iOS mobile app that enabled smartphone users to transfer contact information, photos and files between devices.
 In 2011, it was #8 on Apple's list of all-time most popular free iPhone apps, and by February 2013 it had been downloaded 125 million times.
 Its developer, Bump Technologies, shut down the service and discontinued the app on January 31, 2014, after being acquired by Google for Google Photos and Android Camera.

 Features

 Bump sent contact information, photos and files to another device over the internet.
 Before activating the transfer, each user confirmed what they want to send to the other user.
 To initiate a transfer, two people physically bumped their phones together.
 A screen appeared on both users' smartphone displays, allowing them to confirm what they want to send to each other.
 When two users bumped their phones, software on the phones send a variety of sensor data to an algorithm running on Bump servers, which included the location of the phone, accelerometer readings, IP address, and other sensor readings.
 The algorithm figured out which two phones felt the same physical bump and then transfers the information between those phones.
 Bump did not use Near Field Communication.

 February 2012 release of Bump 3.0 for iOS, the company streamlined the app to focus on its most frequently used features: contact and photo sharing.
 Bump 3.0 for Android maintained the features eliminated from the iOS version but moved them behind swipeable layers.

 In May 2012, a Bump update enabled users to transfer photos from their phone to their computer via a web service.
 To initiate a transfer, the user goes to the Bump website on their computer and bumps the smartphone on the computer keyboard's space bar.
 By December 2012, various Bump updates for iOS and Android had added the abilities to share video, audio, and any files.
 Users swipe to access those features.

 In February 2013, an update to the Bump iOS and Android apps enabled users to transfer photos, videos, contacts and other files from a computer to a smartphone and vice versa via a web service.
 To perform the transfer, users went to the Bump website on their computer and bump the smartphone on the computer keyboard's space bar.